ar5had/gsoc17-convert-xul-to-react/project-progress.md

 ### **Jun 7, 2017**

-* Tested in iframe via postmessage api
+* Tested in iframe via postmessage api.
-* Added methods to accept and pass data via post message api
+* Added methods to accept and pass data via post message api/

 ### **Jun 8-12, 2017**

-* Completed dialog
+* Completed dialog.
-* Corrected styles
+* Corrected styles.
-* Added tabStrip
+* Added tabStrip.
-* Removed some old bugs
+* Removed some old bugs.

 ### **Jun 13, 2017**

-* Added new features to testing ground
+* Added new features to testing ground.
-* Updated state logic
+* Updated state logic.
-* Wrote Blog
+* Wrote Blog.

 ### **Jun 14, 2017**

-* Refactored main component into sub components
+* Refactored main component into sub components.
-* Started working on react version of dialog element
+* Started working on react version of dialog element.
-* Removed bugs
+* Removed bugs.

 ### **Jun 15, 2017**

-* Refactored main component again into XUL like TABBOX
+* Refactored main component again into XUL like TABBOX.
-* Refactored css code into os specific file categories
+* Refactored css code into os specific file categories.
-* Nearly completed react version of dialog element
+* Nearly completed react version of dialog element.

 ### **Jun 16, 2017**

-* Finalised react version of dialog element
+* Finalised react version of dialog element.
-* Created windows and mac styles for cal-prop-dialog
+* Created windows and mac styles for cal-prop-dialog.
-* Created structured theme for different os
+* Created structured theme for different os.

+### **Jun 17-18, 2017**

+* Finalised all the cross platform css.
+* Checked the component in all major OS and and FX versions.
+* Done with `React-dialog` component.
+Can't move forward without having a talk with mentor.
+* Done with cross platform css of `React-dialog` component.